quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

     }

 Good news it's working as expected!
-You should probably optimize the bytecode and take a look at it, just to see what it looks like.
+You should probably optimize the bytecode and take a look at it, just to see how it looks like.
 But the transformations are hard to recognize!

 Performances